How does MSP work?

 Muscat Scholars: The First Year

-After the intensive two-week summer program, Scholars report that the community feeling that MSP provides is a great foundation for their stay at the University.
+After the intensive summer program, Scholars report that the community feeling that MSP provides is a great foundation for their stay at the University.
 Scholars also report feeling like they are at home at USF - knowing what resources are available, who to go to, and where everything is!

 In the first year, Scholars will meet monthly in cohorts and individually to build and review their Success Plan.
 This is an essential component of the program and ensures that students stay focused on their success during the school year.